dolio/temple-tools/README.md

   At the moment, the tool only supports extracting a mob to a JSON readout, and not all the possible fields are supported.

+## Notes

+The executables here are built with a command line parser that supports completion for bash, zsh and fish.
+To have a tool generate a completion script, run a command like

+    polymorph-mob --bash-completion-script `which polymorph-mob`

+then put the output in an appropriate location.
+For other shells, replace `bash` with `zsh` or `fish`.